jakubcabal/uart-for-fpga/README.md

-# uart_for_fpga
+# Simple UART for FPGA

-The simple VHDL UART for serial communication with an FPGA
+Simple UART (Universal Asynchronous Receiver & Transmitter) module for serial communication with an FPGA.
+The UART module was implemented using VHDL.